MitchCC-design/ec2-portfolio/README.md

-# EC2 Portfolio Website (Now Using Terraform)

-This repository contains the infrastructure code for deploying a professional portfolio website on AWS EC2.
-Originally, this project was manually deployed using the AWS Console, but it has now been fully automated using Terraform.
+This repository contains the Infrastructure as Code (IaC) configuration for deploying a professional portfolio website on AWS EC2.
+Originally, this project was **manually deployed using the AWS Console**, but it has now been **fully automated using Terraform**.

-## Project Overview
+ Project Overview

 This project is designed to deploy a minimalistic and professional portfolio website using an AWS EC2 instance.
 The deployment is automated via an EC2 User Data script, which ensures that upon instance launch:
 - The system is updated, and necessary dependencies are installed.